 Inflammatory diseases are quite common in individuals with MTHFR mutations.
 Why is this?
 MTHFR mutations are the root cause of inflammatory diseases.
 Remember one of the most important jobs that methylation does is flagging toxins for the liver to prepare for removal from the body.
 When the body starts detoxifying, the liver looks for these flagged toxins and metabolizes them for elimination.
 The methylation deficiency caused by these mutations prevent toxins from being removed efficiently, therefore the accumulated built up toxins result in inflammation.
+Learn tips to reduce chronic inflammation here.

 What is an inflammatory disease?

 Inflammation is how the body protects itself from infections, viruses, bacteria, and other invaders.
-Inflammation is typically a good thing, it’s the body’s defense mechanism and white blood cells are called upon to fight these invaders and destroy anything foreign within the bloodstream.
+Inflammation is typically a good thing, it’s the body’s defense mechanism.
+White blood cells are called upon to fight these invaders and destroy anything foreign within the bloodstream.
 Inflammatory disease occurs when the body starts sending out inflammatory responses when there are no invaders present within the bloodstream.
 The body continues to attack itself and chronic inflammation and symptoms will develop.
 Healthy cells are targeted from all parts of your body, including the skin (psoriasis) and the thyroid (Hashimoto’s).

 Common inflammatory diseases: